mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 Many good developers are strict adherents to the "DRY" principle: don't repeat yourself.
 To them, the above code is horrifying because I repeated six lines verbatim between two functions.
 A naive but well-meaning developer might come upon this code and refactor out the common lines, degrading the code back to where it was at the start of this post where the reader was left to wonder where `joe123` and `150` came from.

-# How dare you violate the DRY principle!
+# Dare to violate DRY

 One of the most commonly accepted software principles is the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 It means "don't repeat yourself."
 Why does this rule exist?